TMiclot/MICLOT/README.md

-# MICLOT - Molecular InteraCtion anaLysis tOolkiT
+# MICLOT - Molecular InteraCtion anaLysis tOolkiTs
 MICLOT is a collection of tools for the analysis of protein-protein interactions.

 It was designed as a module, written in [Python](https://www.python.org/), to be used in your scripts.
 It goal is to provide a simple and flexible user experience with efficient tools.